How Infostealer Malware Helps Ransomware Operators Hide in Plain Sight

 IABs identify that the user’s data includes corporate assets and sells it to ransomware operators who can use it to target the user’s employer.

-Ultimately, the bad actors use their illegitimate access to deploy ransomware and demand a ransom payment in exchange for access to the enterprise’s stolen data and files.
+The bad actors use their illegitimate access to deploy ransomware and demand a ransom payment in exchange for access to the enterprise’s stolen data and files.

 Being aware of the risks posed by infostealer malware is essential for protecting your business.
 This type of malicious software can be used to gain access to a system remotely, allowing ransomware operators to deploy their payloads and cause significant damage.